SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Extension declarations that extend a generic type can include *requirements*.
 If an instance of the extended type satisfies the *requirements*, the instance gains the behavior specified in the declaration.
+Note that you can't include *requirements* if the *type name* is a protocol type.

 Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.